 This double portrait depicts two brothers dressed in the height of fashion for the 1850s, clearly asserting their social status.
 Jean-Baptiste (left, age 23) carries gloves and a walking stick.
-René-Charles (right, age 25) wears an embroidered black velvet suit in the exotic à la Grec mode inspired by the Greek war of independence (1821-32).
+René-Charles (right, age 25) wears an embroidered black velvet suit in the exotic à la grecque mode (in the Greek style) inspired by the Greek war of independence (1821–32).
 Flandrin represents the figures in an academic style emphasizing line over color, reflecting his training as a pupil of J. A. D. Ingres.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.